Modular binary octahedral symmetry for flavor structure of Standard Model: Introduction

-The rest of this paper is organized as follows: In section~\ref{sec:VVMF}, we review the modular invariant supersymmetry (SUSY) theory and vector-valued modular forms.
-Section~\ref{sec:fermion_models} presents a systematic classification of fermion masses models based on binary octahedral group $2O$.
+The rest of this paper is organized as follows: In section~\ref{sec:VVMF}, we review the modular invariant SUSY theory and vector-valued modular forms (VVMFs).
+Section~\ref{sec:fermion_models} presents a systematic classification of fermion mass models based on binary octahedral group $2O$.
 A complete numerical analysis of these lepton and quark models is presented in section~\ref{sec:numerical_analysis}.
 In section~\ref{sec:lepton_models} and~\ref{sec:quark_models} we showcase some typical minimal lepton models and quark models, respectively.
 Furthermore, a minimal unified model of leptons and quarks is presented in section~\ref{sec:unified_model}.
 Finally, we summarize our results and draw the conclusions in section~\ref{sec:conclusion}.
-The Appendix~\ref{app:123dVVMF} gives the general results for 1-d, 2-d and 3-d vector-valued modular form.
-The detailed construction of the 4-d vector-valued modular form for $2O$ can be found in Appendix~\ref{app:4dVVMF}.
+The Appendix~\ref{app:123dVVMF} gives the general results for $n$-dimensional ($n$-d) VVMF with $n=1,2,3$.
+The detailed construction of the 4-d VVMF for $2O$ can be found in Appendix~\ref{app:4dVVMF}.
 The group theory of binary octahedral group $2O$ is presented in Appendix~\ref{app:2O_group}.
-Finally, we give in Appendix~\ref{app:fixed-point} all possible masses hierarchy patterns near critical points for $2O$.
+Finally, we give in Appendix~\ref{app:fixed-point} all possible mass hierarchy patterns near critical points for $2O$.